-The company is an extensive portfolio of pending and issued patents related to SSH key management.
+The company has an extensive portfolio of pending and issued patents related to SSH key management.
 Many of the applications have a 2011-2012 priority date.
 They cover almost all aspects of SSH key management.
 Several more continuation applications are still being filed based on the same priority.
 These patents are currently not available for licensing.

 Cloud Security and DevOps